tock/book/src/getting_started.md

 to see the message.
 You may also not see any output if the Tock kernel has not been flashed yet.

+In case you have multiple serial devices attached to your computer, you may need to select the appropriate J-Link device:

+    $ tockloader listen
+    [INFO   ] No device name specified.
+Using default name "tock".
+    [INFO   ] No serial port with device name "tock" found.
+    [INFO   ] Found 2 serial ports.
+    Multiple serial port options found.
+Which would you like to use?
+    [0]     /dev/ttyACM1 - J-Link - CDC
+    [1]     /dev/ttyACM0 - L830-EB - Fibocom L830-EB

+    Which option?
+[0] 0
+    [INFO   ] Using "/dev/ttyACM1 - J-Link - CDC".
+    [INFO   ] Listening for serial output.
+    Initialization complete.
+Entering main loop
+    NRF52 HW INFO: Variant: AAC0, Part: N52840, Package: QI, Ram: K256, Flash: K1024
+    tock$

+In case you don't see any text printed after "Listening for serial output", try hitting `[ENTER]` a few times.
+You should be greeted with a `tock$` shell prompt.
+You can use the `reset` command to restart your nRF chip and see the above greeting.

+In case you want to use a different serial console monitor, you may need to identify the serial console device created for your board.
+On Linux, you can identify the J-Link debugger's serial port by running:

+    $ dmesg -Hw | grep tty
+    < ... some output ... >
+    < plug in the nRF52840DKs front USB (not "nRF USB") >
+    [  +0.003233] cdc_acm 1-3:1.0: ttyACM1: USB ACM device

+In this case, the serial console can be accessed as `/dev/ttyACM1`.

 You can also see if any applications are installed with `tockloader list`:

     $ tockloader list